 On-site child care help.
 Considering providing on-site child care at your place?
-Start here.
+Check out Texas Workforce Commission's website to learn where to start.

 Tax credit questions.
 Learn more and see examples on how the tax credit works here.